Net-2s/.github/profile/README.rst

 Introduction
 ************

-This page introduces the coding guidelines for projects hosted under OCA.
+This page introduces the coding guidelines for Net-2s projects.
 These guidelines aim to improve the quality of the code: better readability of source, better maintainability, better stability and fewer regressions.

-These are loosely based on the `Odoo Guidelines <https://www.odoo.com/documentation/11.0/reference/guidelines.html>`_ and `Old Odoo Guidelines <https://doc.odoo.com/contribute/15_guidelines/coding_guidelines_framework.html>`_ with adaptations to improve their guidelines and make them more suitable for this project's own needs.
-Readers used to the Odoo Guidelines can skip to the `Differences With Odoo Guidelines <#id1>`_ section.
+These are based on the `OCA Contributions guidelines <https://github.com/OCA/odoo-community.org/blob/master/website/Contribution/CONTRIBUTING.rst>`_ with adaptations to tailor them for Net-2s projects.

 Modules
 =======